< Debra L Laskin Ph.D » EOHSI Directory - EOHSI

 Research Areas

 The overall focus of our research is immunotoxicology.
 We are particularly interested in inflammatory mechanisms of tissue injury.
 Our focus is on macrophages.
 Although the involvement of macrophages in protecting against invading pathogens and tumor cells is well documented, studies from my laboratory have demonstrated that macrophages also have a “dark side”.
-Thus they can be activated to release excessive quantities of proinflammatory and cytotoxic mediators that actually promote tissue injury.
+Thus, they can be activated to release excessive quantities of proinflammatory and cytotoxic mediators that actually promote tissue injury.
 An analysis of this process represents the main focus of our research.
 Two rodent models are being utilized to investigate the role of macrophages and inflammatory mediators in toxicity: the lung and the liver.
-In each of these tissues, we found that exposure of animals to xenobiotics is associated with localized accumulation of macrophages.
-Moreover, macrophages isolated from the lung or liver of animals treated with tissue specific toxicants like acetaminophen or ozone are “activated” to release increased quantities of inflammatory mediators such as tumor necrosis factor alpha, nitric oxide and superoxide anion.
+In each of these tissues, we found that exposure of animals to xenobiotics such as acetaminophen and endotoxin in the liver and ozone, nano/microparticles, mustard vesicants, and chlorine is associated with localized accumulation of macrophages.
+Moreover, macrophages isolated from the lung or liver of animals treated with tissue specific toxicants are “activated” to release increased quantities of inflammatory mediators such as tumor necrosis factor alpha, nitric oxide and superoxide anion.
 To analyze the role of these cytotoxic mediators in toxicity, both pharmacologic inhibitors and transgenic mice are being utilized.
-Another aspect of our studies is to elucidate biochemical mechanisms mediating macrophage activation in the liver and the lung.
-This has involved investigations on signaling molecules and transcription factors.
-Much of our research has taken advantage of new technological developments in biochemistry, molecular biology and flow cytometry/image analysis.
+Another aspect of our studies is to elucidate biochemical and molecular mechanisms mediating macrophage activation in the lung.
+This has involved investigations on signaling molecules, transcription factors, epigenetic regulators and microvesicles.
+We have also begun to assess the role of macrophages in tissue repair with a focus on impaired resolution of inflammation as a mechanism underlying tissue injury.

 Research Highlights